Opt out of CI triggers

 Skip to content

-You can use a pre-built Action Docker image to run Qodo Merge as an Azure devops pipeline. add the following file to your repository under azure-pipelines.yml:
+You can use a pre-built Action Docker image to run PR-Agent as an Azure DevOps pipeline.
+Add the following file to your repository under azure-pipelines.yml:

 # Opt out of CI triggers